 - Over 18.5 million web pages were viewed using the toolbar

 - Over 4.1 million individual styling changes were made

 - 13.5 million pieces of content were translated into different languages

 - 33.8 million pieces of content were read aloud

 Want to Know More?

 If you’d like to learn more about how your business can make a positive change towards inclusion and boost sales at the same time, please contact our team or book a real-time demonstration of our toolbar.
-You can also use the Recite Me web accessibility standards checker to review your websites accessibility today.
+You can also check out our ADA Compliance tester to see how accessible your website is.